mk-devc/PyAlgo/Heap/README.md

 # Performing Heapify

 When we have an array that is ordered at random heapifying it will be a good idea inorder to achieve the heap order.
 This is done by accessing each parent to perform a sink operation if heap order is not satifsified in that sub heap tree.

-First we use the last index and we half it as the formula states to access its parent.
+Take a look at the example below, first we use the last index and we half it as the formula states to access its parent.
 From there we perform the sink operation so at 11//2 will give us 5.
 From there we check if the sink operation is needed.
 In this case, it does.
 So at position 5 we move to the next parent by decreasing k which is 5 by 1 which is another parent at 4.
 We then repeat and perform sink operation till we reach the root and all sub heaps are in the heap order causing the whole heap array to be in heap order.

 ![alt text](https://algs4.cs.princeton.edu/24pq/images/heapsort-trace.png)